-- If a student misses more than thirty minutes of period one, it is counted as an absence and a parent phone call will be necessary. - The student may have a parent/guardian call the school to explain the reason for the student's late arrival/tardy. - It is the Dean's decision whether the reason for tardiness is excused or unexcused. - o If the late arrival is determined to be unacceptable, the student will be issued the following consequence. - 1st -3rd Tardy - warning, - 4th -6th Tardy writing assignment to be turned into the Dean's office the following day, - 7th -10th After school detention and may be added to the no- pass list, - Additional tardies Conference with Dean, parent, and counselor to determine disciplinary action.
+- The student may have a parent/guardian call the school to explain the reason for the student's late arrival.
+It is the Dean's decision whether the reason for tardiness is excused or unexcused. - Consequences of being tardy for 1st period - \circ 1st -3rd Tardy warning, - \circ 4th 10th After school detention and may be added to the no- pass list. - Additional tardies Saturday Detention and Conference with Dean, parent, and counselor to any other determine disciplinary action.